sharisung/Airbnb-Analysis-for-Seattle-Chicago-and-Austin/README.md

 url-link: https://www.kaggle.com/minhtriet/a-beginner-guide-for-sale-data-prediction

-This code is used to predict future data sales.
++ This code is used to predict future data sales.
 The author used data visualization to gain some insights about the data.
 Mostly, they focused on the shop and item categories.
 They stated thatthere is a peak in shop shop at the end of the year, probably due to the holiday season.

-Data-driven questions we hope to answer about this domain: We want to figure out how the companies accessed data from the user's search engine and how they predict future behaviors.
++ Data-driven questions we hope to answer about this domain: We want to figure out how thy accessed data and predict future sales through code
++ Questions (from above) that can be answered using the data in this dataset?
+How the author visualized different data sets in one.
++ The code was generated through the sales data collected from the company's website.
++ Number of observations (rows): 600159, Number of (features) columns: 11

 ### Example 2: Social media influence on digital marketing